quantum-mob/QuantumPlaybook/README.md

 # QuantumWorkbook

-A compilation of the Mathematica(R) Notebook files that have been used to generate the demonstrations in the Quantum Workbook.
+A compilation of the Mathematica(R) Notebook files that have been used to generate the demonstrations in **"A Quantum Computation Workbook"** to be published with Springer later this year.

 ## Requirement